Singularity categories of gentle algebras: Proof

 {\em Claim}: If $\alpha$ does not lie on a cycle $c \in \cc(\Lambda)$, then $R(\alpha)$ has finite projective dimension.

 If $R(\alpha)$ is not projective, then the situation locally looks as follows (we allow $n$ to be zero)

 where $\alpha_{1} \alpha \in I$.
-Moreover, $\alpha_{1}$ cannot lie on a cycle, since this would contradict our assumption on $\alpha$.
+(There could be another arrow ending in $\sigma$.
+It is omitted from the picture since it does not affect our argument.)
+Moreover, $\alpha_{1}$ cannot lie on a cycle in $\cc(\Lambda)$, since this would contradict our assumption on $\alpha$.
 As in \eqref{E:Shift}, we have a short exact sequence

 $R(\alpha_{1})$ has the same properties as $R(\alpha)$, so we may repeat our argument.
 After finitely many steps, one of the occuring radical summands will be projective and the procedure stops.
 Indeed, otherwise we get a path $\ldots\alpha_{m} \ldots \alpha_{1}\alpha$, such that every subpath of length two is contained in $I$.
 Since there are only finitely many arrows in $Q$, this path is a cycle.
 Contradiction.
 Hence $R(\alpha)$ has finite projective dimension.
-Thus it is GP if and only if it is projective, by (GP1).